-Reality: Adding any source of sugar to food will contribute to the total carbohydrate content of that food.
+Adding any source of sugar to food will contribute to the total carbohydrate content of that food.
 That, in turn, will impact the food’s effect on blood sugar.
 It’s important to account for the total carbohydrate content in the food you eat to avoid high spikes in blood sugar.
 Whole fruits are generally a better source of carbs because they also contain fiber.